 Of course, the most effective thing you can do about burnout is to avoid it in the first place.

 New research continues to explore the causality of burnout and efficacy of potential interventions.
 To date, there is no widely recognized solution to the issue.
 There is, however, growing recognition of the condition and what can be done to prevent it.

 For individuals and leaders, the good news is that you may already do many of these actions (see table below).
 But in times like these, with burnout rates increasing across our workforces and added complexities from transitioning to new working conditions throughout the pandemic, you may need to spend more time focusing on these actions.

-For organisations, the more challenging (and growing) perspective is that minimising burnout, and the significant associated costs, needs a significant shift away from ‘help the individual through it’ to a more strategic, informed and systematic approach to organisational design, leadership practices and holistic wellness offerings.
+For organizations, the more challenging (and growing) perspective is that minimizing burnout, and the significant associated costs, needs a significant shift away from ‘help the individual through it’ to a more strategic, informed and systematic approach to organizational design, leadership practices and holistic wellness offerings.